-Leader accountability is the key to more effective anti-sexual harassment training, says Dr. Marsha Ershaghi Hames.
+Leader accountability is the key to more effective anti-sexual harassment training, according to Dr. Marsha Ershaghi Hames.

-Here’s Hames, who advises corporate ethics and compliance programs, explaining why it’s so critical today — and how to build it into your company culture.
+Hames, who advises corporate ethics and compliance programs, explains why it’s so critical today — and how to build it into your company culture.